cq2-co/cq2/README.md

 CQ2 is a document collaboration tool, designed for thoughtfulness and coherence.
 [Learn more](https://cq2.co).

 > [!IMPORTANT]
-> CQ2 is under active development, and is currently in beta.
+> CQ2 is under active development, and is currently in alpha.

 ## Get in touch